geerlingguy/php-apache-container/README.md

 Once the image is built, you can run `docker images` to see the `php-apache` image that was generated.

+> Note: If you get an error like `Failed to import docker-py`, run `pip install docker-py`.

 ### Push the image to Docker Hub

 Currently, the process for updating this image on Docker Hub is manual.
 Eventually this will be automated via Travis CI.